Cellular $E_k$-algebras

-As a $\cO(1)_+$-algebra is a pointed object with a $\cO(1)$-action, it is natural to think of the $\cO(1)_+$-indecomposables as taking orbits for the $\cO(1)$-action.
+As an $\cO(1)_+$-algebra is a pointed object with an $\cO(1)$-action, it is natural to think of the $\cO(1)_+$-indecomposables as taking orbits for the $\cO(1)$-action.
 (Although it is not reflected in the notation, this of course depends on the choice of augmentation $\epsilon \colon \cO(1) \to \bunit$.)